Shinsplat/ComfyUI-Shinsplat/README.md

 	is not altered in any way.
 This is just a way to automatically load additional prompt words and is convenient if you use the same set of prompt words for some LoRAs.

-## tensor_shift / tensor_reverse

-    This is not magic and it doesn't do anything predictably useful.
-It's just entertaining.
-    Since it doesn't produce garbage I decided to leave these tests in.
-They are to shift a tensor by 1024 spaces and reverse the entire 2048 tensor block, respectively.
-Each produces different results, the latter often is accompanied by quite a bit of text, watermarks.
-There is often some consistent resemblance to what prompt.

 Sum Wrap